 To make larger quantities, use a glass bowl in a pan of water over a hob or sous vide cooker with 3 parts honey to 1 part water and gently warm and stir to combine.
 Aim for 36°C/97°F max and be sure to keep below 40°C/104°F or you risk destroying desirable qualities in your honey.

 Flavoured honey syrups

-You can flavour honey syrup but infusing the honey with herbs, spices, citrus peel or other botanicals during the heating stage and then either strain out immediately or leave to infuse for a prolonged period before straining.
+You can flavour honey syrup by infusing the honey with herbs, spices, citrus peel or other botanicals during the warming stage and then either strain out immediately or leave to infuse for a prolonged period before straining.

 Due to the popularity of the Penicillin Cocktail, ginger honey syrup is by far the most popular flavoured honey syrup in bars, particularly in the USA and the UK.

 To make honey & ginger syrup

 - Peel and thinly slice 100 grams (3.5oz) of root ginger and place in a saucepan with 350ml (8.5oz) water.

 - Bring to the boil, then reduce heat and simmer for 5 minutes.

 - Allow to cool and place in a sealed container and leave to steep in a refrigerator for 12 hours.